VirtoCommerce/vc-samples/README.md

 * CartModule2 - sample extending VC cart and line item with new fields

+* ConvertPrice -  - Azure Function sample to convert price from one currency to another with actual currency convert rate

 * CustomerReviews - an example of a custom module with best coding practices, recommended code structure and styleguides applied.
 Includes DAL, web API and custom Platform web UI

 * CustomerReviews.Export - [Generic export](https://github.com/VirtoCommerce/vc-module-export) implementation for CustomerReviews sample module